jsmarch4/Macro-Forecasting-Machine-Learning-Paper-Replication/README.md

 # Macroeconomic Forecasting and Machine Learning Replication

-This repository contains a Python replication of the forecasting framework presented in *Macroeconomic Forecasting and Machine Learning* by Domenico Giannone and coauthors.
+This repository contains an independent Python replication of the forecasting framework developed in *Macroeconomic Forecasting and Machine Learning* by Domenico Giannone and coauthors.

-The project reproduces the paper's empirical pipeline, including:
+The objective of this project is to recreate the paper's empirical forecasting pipeline from scratch while closely matching the published methodology.
+The current implementation includes:

-* FRED-MD data preprocessing using the official transformation codes
+- FRED-MD preprocessing using the official transformation codes
-* Construction of the one-month-ahead unemployment forecasting target
+- Construction of the one-month-ahead unemployment forecasting target
+- FRED-MD outlier detection and removal
+- Recursive expanding-window forecasting
-* Naive historical quantile benchmark
+- Naive historical quantile benchmark
-* Ridge-regularized linear quantile regression implemented in PyTorch
+- Linearized deep neural network quantile regression implemented in PyTorch
-* Recursive expanding-window forecasting with validation-based hyperparameter selection
+- Validation-based hyperparameter selection over network architecture and regularization
-* Pinball loss evaluation
+- Pinball loss evaluation on validation and test samples

-The long-term goal is to replicate the paper's full forecasting framework, including the deep neural network models, and compare the reproduced results with those reported in the paper.
+The project is being extended toward a complete replication of the paper's forecasting framework, including the nonlinear deep neural network models and a detailed comparison with the published forecasting results.

 ## Repository Structure

-* `data/` – Raw FRED-MD data and processed datasets
+- `data/` – Raw FRED-MD data and processed datasets
-* `results/` – Forecasts and evaluation results
+- `results/` – Forecasts, benchmark results, and evaluation metrics
-* `archive/` – Previous implementations and experimental code
+- `archive/` – Previous implementations and experimental code

+## Replication Pipeline

 Run the scripts in the following order: